henkkako/HomeworkAPI/README.md

 ### Commands to build and publish a working software
 - "dotnet restore"
-- "dotnet publish -o <directory where you want to publish>"
+- "dotnet publish -o -directory where you want to publish-"

 ### Running
 - "dotnet HomeworkAPI.dll"